Asylum seekers and refugees - who's who?

 Someone who has moved to another country for other reasons, such as to find work.

-- About 85% of the world’s refugees are living in developing countries, often in camps
+- 80% of the world’s refugees are living in countries neighbouring their country of origin, often in developing countries.

-- Over 3 million people have fled conflict in Syria, and many more are displaced inside the country.
+- Over 6.7 million people have fled conflict in Syria, and many more are displaced inside the country.
 Turkey is the biggest refugee hosting country in the world.
-It is currently providing safety to 3.4 million Syrian refugees.
-Lebanon hosts 1 million refugees.
-In 2017, 1 in 6 people in Lebanon people was a refugee.
+At the end of 2018 Turkey was providing safety to 3.6 million Syrian refugees.
 By the end of 2018 the UK had resettled 13,961 Syrian refugees

 - There is no such thing as an ‘illegal’ or ‘bogus’ asylum seeker.
 Under international law, anyone has the right to apply for asylum in any country that has signed the 1951 Convention and to remain there until the authorities have assessed their claim